 - X-Acto Knife and Cutting Mat

 - Gold Leather Cording

-After you’ve covered the journal (front and back) simply glue the “Today” printable to the front.
+After you’ve covered the journal (front and back), simply glue the “Today” printable to the front.
 I added a bit of gold leather cording as a finishing touch.
 I actually ended up making quite a few of these and am going to pass them out to some friends this month (If you get one, act surprised.)

-My oldest comes home this weekend for the holiday and I can’t wait.
+My oldest is coming home this weekend for a holiday, and I can’t wait.
 I hope that someday she (and my other kids) have warm memories of these events in their childhood and hope to share them with their kids when they are grown.